Legal Transcription Vs Court Reporting

 Court reporters produce partial documents in real-time, so it is almost ready as soon as a court session concludes.
 They are required for official records of court deliberations.

-Legal transcription services on the other hand, are significantly cheaper than hiring a court reporter.
+Alegal transcription software on the other hand will be significantly cheaper than hiring a court reporter.
 They transcribe pre-recorded audio or video into transcripts.
 Many court proceedings are also recorded and then transcribed later to help lawyers in their cases.

 Conclusion